Union Jack flag icon Canada flag Canada Ireland flag Ireland

 Whilst rare, serious injury can happen.
 Having the right procedures in place and knowing what to do can reduce the risks.

-The benefit of playing sport and participating in other physical activity in schools is not only the enhancement of a student’s physical health but also their mental and social well-being.
+The benefit of playing sports and participating in other physical activities in schools is not only the enhancement of a student’s physical health but also their mental and social well-being.
 This should continue to be encouraged.
 However, engaging in such activity is not without some risk of injury.

-For some, there is concern about the long-term health effect concussion can have on children.
-Concussion is a form of traumatic brain injury and can be caused by impact in contact sports and other activities.
+For some, there is concern about the long-term health effects a concussion can have on children.
+A concussion is a form of traumatic brain injury and can be caused by impact in contact sports and other activities.

 Taking reasonable precautions to ensure all sporting activities are safe